timshadel/simple-secrets/README.md

 ## Overview

 simple-secrets creates a standard way to turn a JSON-like object into a websafe, encrypted string.
-We make a number of very carefully chosen decisions to make it as cross-environment compatible as possible.
-Here's the basic idea
+We make 4 carefully chosen decisions to create secrets that are as cross-environment compatible as possible.
+Here's a visualization of what's happening:

-     <Object in Memory>     - Start with an object in the target language
-            |
-            V
-        (msgpack)           - msgpack is a very fast, binary format similar in nature to JSON.
-            |                 It transforms data into raw bytes compactly, and predictibly.
-            V
-    [    raw bytes     ]    - Raw bytes are the breakfast of champion crypto libs.
-            |
-            V
-         (nonce)            - A 128-bit nonce is prepended to the raw bytes, since those often have
-            |                 predictable structure.
-            V
-        (AES-256)           - AES-256 is a decent symmetric cipher, providing reasonable security.
-            |                 A random IV is used for each encryption.
-            V
-      (HMAC-SHA256)         - A symmetric signature that aligns in size and bits of security with
-            |                 AES-256 chosen above.
-The key identifier, IV, and ciphertext are MAC'd.
-            V
-    [   binary packet  ]    - It's more than just encrypted bytes; there's a specific structure for
-            |                 security.
-It's got the IV and the HMAC, plus an identifier of the key.
-            V
-    [ base64url string ]    - A string of text that's suitable for use anywhere in HTTP or URIs.
-                              This is awesome since we want to use this for OAuth tokens and more.
+![A diagram of the process used by simple-secrets to pack native objects into encrypted, websafe strings.][packing]

+[packing]: ./simple-secrets-packing.png "Overview of simple-secrets packing process"

-## Examples
+## Code Examples

 ### Basic